mbakholdina/srt-packet-reordering/README.md

 In the latest versions of SRT (roughly v1.4.0+) the default value for linger in live mode is 0 by default.

-As of now it is desabled only for `re-receiver` and `re-sender` sub-commands and needs to be tested additionally.
-Once tested, we can disable these options for the other sub-commands as well.
+These URI options are currently removed for all sub-commands.

-## Note 2 - SRT Overhead
+### Note 2 - SRT Overhead

 According to measurements performed on a local host, the following overhead was mentioned: